-Using the perturbation framework of dual semigroups, called sun-star calculus, developed in \cite{Clement1988,Clement1987,Clement1989,Clement1989a,Diekmann1991}, the existence of a periodic smooth finite-dimensional center manifold $\mathcal{W}_{\loc}^c(\Gamma)$ near $\Gamma$ for \eqref{eq:IntroDDE} has been recently rigorously established in \cite{Lentjes2022} by the authors.
-We also refer to \cite{Bosschaert2020,Church2018,Church2019,Diekmann1991CM,Diekmann1995,Janssens2020} for results on the existence of (parameter-dependent) center manifolds near nonhyperbolic equilibria and cycles in classical, impulsive and abstract DDEs.
-Furthermore, we mention the work by Hupkes and Verduyn Lunel on the existence and smoothness of center manifolds near equilibria \cite{Hupkes2006} and periodic orbits \cite{Hupkes2008} for so-called functional differential equations of mixed type (MFDEs).
+Using the perturbation framework of dual semigroups, called sun-star calculus, developed in \cite{Clement1988,Clement1987,Clement1989,Clement1989a,Diekmann1991}, the existence of a periodic smooth finite-dimensional center manifold $\mathcal{W}_{\loc}^c(\Gamma)$ near $\Gamma$ for \eqref{eq:IntroDDE} has been recently rigorously established by the authors in \cite{Lentjes2023}.
+We also refer to \cite{Bosschaert2020,Church2018,Church2019,Diekmann1991CM,Diekmann1995,Janssens2020,Kuznetsov2023a,Lentjes2023b} for results on the existence of (parameter-dependent) center manifolds near nonhyperbolic equilibria and cycles in finite-dimensional ODEs and classical, impulsive, and abstract infinite-dimensional DDEs.

-To study the local dynamics of \eqref{eq:IntroDDE} on $\mathcal{W}_{\loc}^c(\Gamma)$, we will characterize the center manifold by proving the existence of a special coordinate system on this manifold.
-Afterwards, we show that any solution of \eqref{eq:IntroDDE} on this invariant manifold can be locally parametrized in terms of these coordinates.
-The existence of such a coordinate system for finite-dimensional ODEs was already carried out by Iooss in \cite{Iooss1988,Iooss1999}, and so we will generalize his results towards the setting of classical DDEs, using the sun-star calculus framework.
+To study the local dynamics generated by \eqref{eq:IntroDDE} on $\mathcal{W}_{\loc}^c(\Gamma)$, we will prove the existence of a special coordinate system on the center manifold.
+Then we show that any solution of \eqref{eq:IntroDDE} on this invariant manifold can be locally parametrized in terms of these coordinates.
 It turns out that the linear part of our coordinate system will be closely related to the coordinate system invented by Hale and Weedermann \cite{Hale2004}, which was used to study perturbations of periodic orbits in classical DDEs.
-Iooss indicated in \cite{Iooss1988} that his results would be easily extendable to the infinite-dimensional setting.
-However, we will show in this paper some results that were truly not expected by the authors.
-For example, an interplay between history and periodicity for Jordan chains in \Cref{thm:eigenfunctions} was a remarkable observation, since the history concept is not present in ODEs.
-Furthermore, the proof on the existence of this coordinate system on the center manifold happened to be far more involved, see for example \Cref{thm:normalformI} and especially the role of the sun-star calculus machinery in the proof.
-As a consequence of the results, the periodic normal forms for bifurcations of limit cycles in classical DDEs are exactly the same as for ODEs.
+The existence of such a coordinate system for finite-dimensional ODEs was already established mainly by Iooss in \cite{Iooss1988,Iooss1999}, and so we will generalize his results towards the setting of infinite-dimensional classical DDEs, using the sun-star calculus framework.
+Iooss already indicated in \cite{Iooss1988} that some of his results should hold in the infinite-dimensional setting.
+However, as a reader of this paper will see, several results could not be easily extended to the setting of classical DDEs.
+Moreover, the following issues were even unexpected by the authors: